luroalfa/POSTGRESQL/README.md

-# Installation of Postgresql and Pgadmin in Ubuntu.
+# Installation of Postgresql and pgAdmin in Ubuntu.
 ### Follow the following commands.

 1. First of all install Postgresql in Ubuntu 22.04.01: